victor-smirnov/digital-philosophy/Artificial Intelligence.md

 10. From emotion to feeling.
 Self-referential machines have a "dualistic" property of representing computations as data and vise versa.
 They can build self-model allowing them to act on the stored log of their own previous states in the way increasing global and local utility functions.
 Entire universal Turing machine can be implemented this way, performing self-referential operations on self-referential data structures.
 See [Observer and Agency](#observer-problem).

-11. Particularly, this type of machines can catch certain fundamental computational phenomena <a name="higher-order">(here: _higher-order computational phenomena_)</a> and use them as descriptions.
+11. Particularly, this type of machines can catch certain fundamental computational phenomena <a name="higher-order"></a>(here: _higher-order computational phenomena_) and use them as descriptions.
 For example, inherent incompleteness of self-referentiality (infeasibility to build a complete self-model) results in simplified self-models systematically lacking some causality links.
 Everything systematic (even if this systematicy is stochastic) can be turned into description.

 12. For example, if we can somehow arrange this lack of causal structure in self-descriptions in a multi-scale way, we can turn corresponding records in memory logs into multiscale data structures, analogous to [compressed multidimensional quad tree](https://memoria-framework.dev/docs/data-zoo/associative-memory-2/), instantly enabling many sophisticated algorithms on top of such data structures.